dgraph-io/dgraph-docs/content/installation/kubernetes/monitoring-cluster.md

 ## Removing a Dgraph Pod

-In the event that you need to completely remove a pod (e.g., its disk got corrupted and data cannot be recovered), you can use the `/removeNode` API to remove the node from the cluster.
+In the event that you need to completely remove a Pod (e.g., its disk got corrupted and data cannot be recovered), you can use the `/removeNode` API to remove the node from the cluster.
 With a Kubernetes StatefulSet, you'll need to remove the node in this order: